crazzle/pottjs-vagrant/README.md

 The Jenkins jobs are far away from perfect:
 - missing checks if docker remote api calls fail
-- missing proper check for already running instance if the application, which is at the moment done my decrementing the build number
+- missing proper check for already running instance.
+Killing running instance is done by decrementing the build number and stopping the referring container.

 The folder "jenkins_plugins" contains the plugins needed to run these jobs (e.g. the Git-Plugin).